mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 from the Element Class Cruisers boxed set.
 Naval campaigns use the Crew Effectiveness Index (CEI) to determine the abilities and effectiveness of a ship crew.
-The index takes into account a more complex evaluation of the crew’s skill levels and provides a Task DM for various CEI levels.
+The index takes into account a more complex evaluation of the crew's skill levels and provides a Task DM for various CEI levels.
-Also taken into consideration is the ship’s recent performance and readiness.
+Also taken into consideration is the ship's recent performance and readiness.

-The CEI is used to calculate the Effective CEI (ECEI), a measure of the ship’s current readiness and experience.
+The CEI is used to calculate the Effective CEI (ECEI), a measure of the ship's current readiness and experience.
 A ship that is fresh from the fight and victorious in recent battles will have a higher rating, which enhances its Task DM.
 Likewise,